Jxck-S/Snapchat-All-Memories-Downloader/README.md

-                        Path to ffmpeg executable (default: ffmpeg in system PATH) Required only when using --overlay with or --overlay both for video overlay merging --prefix PREFIX       Prefix to add to all downloaded filenames (e.g., 'SC_' creates 'SC_filename.ext')
+                        Path to ffmpeg executable (default: ffmpeg in system PATH) Required only when using --overlay with or --overlay both for video overlay merging --prefix PREFIX       Prefix to add to all downloaded filenames (e.g., 'SC_' creates 'SC_filename.ext') --ocr-metadata        Run OCR on overlay text and embed extracted text into JSON metadata
+                        Requires: --overlay with or --overlay both
+                        Creates output file: memories_history_ocr.json --copy-overlays       Save a copy of overlay files to 'overlays' subfolder
+                        Requires: --overlay both
 ```

 ## Requires ffmpeg